Safe Model Predictive Diffusion with Shielding: CONCLUSION

-To effectively sample from the target distribution $p_{0}$, the diffusion process iteratively refines the samples from pure noise that are easy to be sampled from an isotropic Gaussian distribution.
-These denoising steps are referred to as the backward (or reverse) process which reverses a predefined forward process that gradually corrupts data into pure noise~\cite{ho_denoising_2020}.
+To effectively sample from the target distribution $p_{0}$, diffusion iteratively refines samples starting from pure noise, which can be easily drawn from an isotropic Gaussian distribution.
+These denoising steps are referred to as the backward (or reverse) process, which reverses a predefined forward process that gradually corrupts data into pure noise~\cite{ho_denoising_2020}.

 \textbf{Forward (noising) process:} Let us denote the variance schedule as $\{\beta_{i} \in (0,1)\}_{i=1}^{N}$, then $\alpha_{i} \coloneqq 1-\beta_{i}$, and $\bar{\alpha}_{i} \coloneqq \prod_{k=1}^{i}\alpha_{k}$~\cite{ho_denoising_2020}.
 Starting from $Y^{(0)} \sim p_{0}(\cdot)$, the forward Markov chain is